spiral/docs/docs/en/component/storage.md

 - `$bucket->file('[file-name]'): FileInterface`

-After we have familiarized ourselves with the options for using the same methods at different levels of the store, we should go on to describe the possibilities directly.
+After we have got to know the options to use the same methods at different levels of the store, we can go on to describe the available possibilities.
 Let's start!

 ### Create And Write

-In case to create a file, you can use one of the two available methods: `create()` or `write()`.
-The first creates an empty file in cases where it is not created, and the second allows you to additionally write arbitrary `string` or `resource` stream content there.
+If you want to create a file, you can use one of the two available methods: `create()` or `write()`.
+The first creates an empty file where it is not created, and the second one allows you to additionally write arbitrary `string` or `resource` stream content there.

-For example, the code that creates the file might look like this.
+For example, the code that creates a file might look like this.

 ```php
 // Creating file from bucket